In recent years, detoxing your body has become quite the health trend.

 There’s a lot we can do to minimize our exposure to these toxins which is always recommended as the best approach.

-Some of the most dangerous toxins are produced from within your own body.
+Some are actually produced inside your own body.

-The toxins I’m referring to are actually certain thyroid suppressive hormones including:
+The toxins I’m referring to are actually certain hormones including:

 - Estrogens